kenny-kelley/fedora-config/README.md

 # How to set up Fedora Linux
 These are notes taken while setting up my desktop's install of Fedora Linux 37 (Workstation Edition).
+These steps ought to work just fine on newer releases of Fedora.

 ## Updating software